 Lava Jato the TV show will no doubt, like Narcos, be very watchable for those with no knowledge or interest in the realities of Brazilian political life, but the suspicious and unexplained death of Supreme Court rapporteur Teori Zavascki, in a light-aircraft crash just a few weeks ago, underlines how absurd it is to be writing such a show about current and un-concluded events.
 This is especially true when you’re adding fiction to the mix as you go.

-However impartial it is, and however it develops creatively, any mass media dramatisation of Operation Lava Jato at this point in time will effectively shape the historical record before the full facts are known, all this with a country’s political future on a knife edge – at best, irresponsible.
+However biased it is, and however it develops creatively, any mass media dramatisation of Operation Lava Jato at this point in time will effectively shape the historical record before the full facts are known, all this with a country’s political future on a knife edge.